-What is Kendama?
+What is a Kendama toy?
 An addictive skill toy.
-Love video games?
-Kendama is better.
+When was the kendama invented?
+Early 1900s.
+Try it.
 Unplug.
 Get off the couch.
 Get up and move your body.

 A Kendama toy patent was granted In the early 1900's and the Japan Kendama Association (JKA) was formed to establish the JKA kendama standard, the rules for play and the grading system for competition.
 Current kendama designs and competitions are based on these standards with little deviation.